trezbouchez/differ/README.md

 Other remarks:
 1. Some helper functions assume particular types (u8, u32).
 They could be made more general by using generics so that we'd have flexibility over choosing hash length etc.
+2. USed generics instead of dependency injection.
+Algorithms cannot be chosen at runtime.
+Can be easily changed.
+3. There are some hard-coded assumptions about hash types being used (rolling hash u32, proper hash ...).
+We could abstract them out using traits and generics if necessary.

+feeding sequences from disk

+TO BE DONE:
+slicer process - there's something not quite right in the process code, the min/max chunk sizes won't be observed
+1. slicer termination (flushinh when sequence ends so that the last chunk is detected)
+2. finish Hunt-Szymanski
+3. remove computing cheap hash from